+- Powering the entire system on and off.

+- Powering individual IRUs on and off.

+- Power on/off individual blades in an IRU.

+- Monitoring the environmental state of the system, including voltage levels.

-- Powering the entire system on and off. - Powering individual IRUs on and off. - Power on/off individual blades in an IRU. - Monitoring the environmental state of the system. - Partitioning the system. - Enter controller commands to monitor or change particular system functions within a particular IRU.
-See the SGI UV CMC Controller Software User's Guide (P/N 007-5636-00x) for a complete list of command line interface (CLI) commands. - Provides access to the system OS console allowing you to run diagnostics and boot the system.
+- Monitors and controls status LEDs on the enclosure.

+- Partitioning the system.

+- Enter controller commands to monitor or change particular system functions within a particular IRU.
+See the SGI UV CMC Controller Software User's Guide (P/N 007-5636-00x) for a complete list of command line interface (CLI) commands.

+- Provides access to the system OS console allowing you to run diagnostics and boot the system.

+- Provides the ability to flash system BIOS.